Mechanising G\"odel-L\"ob provability logic in HOL Light: Modal completeness

+Notice that the conditions \ref{1.}, \ref{2b.} and \ref{3.} are very general and do not relate to the logic under consideration: they constitute a minimal set of conditions required for normal modal systems; on the contrary, the condition \ref{2a.} is specific to GL, and needs to be properly mirrrored at the syntactic level.
+That is the role played by the last two lines of the definition \verb+GL_STANDARD_REL+ discussed at the end of the next section.

-\subsection{Maximal Extensions}
+\subsection{Maximal extensions}

-What we have to do now is to show that the type \verb|GL_STANDARD_MODEL| is non-empty.
+What we have to do now is to show that the relation \verb|GL_STANDARD_MODEL| on the type of relational models is non-empty.
 We achieve this by constructing suitable maximal consistent lists of formulas from specific consistent ones.

-Our original strategy differs from the presentation given in e.g.~\cite{boolos1995logic} for being closer to the standard Lindenbaum construction commonly used in proving completeness results.
-By doing so, we have been able to circumvent both the pure technicalities in formalizing the combinatorial argument sketched in \cite[p.79]{boolos1995logic} \emph{and} the problem -- apparently inherent to the Lindenbaum extension -- due to the non-compactness of the system, as we mentioned before.
+Our original strategy differs from the presentation in e.g.~\cite{boolos1995logic} for being closer to the standard Lindenbaum construction commonly used to prove completeness results.
+By doing so, we have been able to circumvent both many technicalities in formalising the combinatorial argument sketched by Boolos in \cite[p.79]{boolos1995logic} \emph{and} the problem -- inherent to the Lindenbaum extension -- due to the non-compactness of the system, as we mentioned before.

-The main lemma states then that, from any consistent list $X$ of subsentences of a formula $A$, we can construct a maximal consistent list of subsentences of $A$ by extending (if necessary) $X$:
+The main lemma states then that, from any consistent list $\mathtt{X}$ of subsentences of a formula $\mathtt{p}$, we can construct a maximal consistent list of subsentences of $\mathtt{p}$ by extending (if necessary) $\mathtt{X}$: